-Looking to add an Instagram feed to your WordPress site?
+Looking to add an Instagram feed to your WordPress website?
 If so, you’ll need a WordPress Instagram feed plugin, which is what we’ve collected in this post.

 Specifically, we’ve collected 11 different free and premium WordPress Instagram feed plugins.
-Some are simple widgets that just help you create a feed of your own Instagram account’s content, while others are more advanced and let you import hashtag or location feeds, along with content filtering, moderation, and lots more advanced features.
+Some are simple widgets that just help you create a feed of your own Instagram account’s content, while others are more advanced social media tools that let you import hashtag or location feeds, along with content filtering, moderation, and lots more advanced features.

 Then, in the end, we’ll share some bonus Elementor add-ons that can help you add dedicated Instagram feed widgets to Elementor!